Jorge Guzmán (baseball): Miami Marlins

 On August 3, 2020, Guzmán was promoted to the Major Leagues.
 Guzmán made his MLB debut on August 6, against the Baltimore Orioles, and allowed 2 runs in an inning of work.

 On May 9, 2021, Guzmán was placed on the 60-day injured list with elbow inflammation.
 He was activated off of the injured list on July 13.
 On September 3, Guzmán was placed back on the 60-day injured list with right elbow soreness.
-Guzmán became a free agent following the 2021 season.
+In 2 games for Miami, Guzmán had surrendered 6 runs on 4 hits and 6 walks with 3 strikeouts in 1 2/3 innings of work.
+On October 27, he was removed from the 40-man roster and sent outright to Triple–A Jacksonville.
+He elected free agency following the season on November 7.